jhamadhav/fetchTrial/README.md

 <pre>
 <!-- #quote -->
-Well begun is half done.
+The greatest minds are capable of the greatest vices as well as of the greatest virtues.
-- Aristotle
+- René Descartes

-Updated on: [8/9/2022]
+Updated on: [8/10/2022]
 <!-- #quoteEnd -->
 </pre>